cdap-solutions/cdc/cask-cdc/docs/CDCHBase-sparksink.md

 | **zookeeperParent** | **No** | `/hbase` | Specifies the HBase parent node. |
 | **zookeeperQuorum** | **No** | `localhost` | The web/IP address of the HBase server. |

 Note that your HBase server does not necessarily run on the address specified by the default configurations.
-Check before you deploy and run.
+Check before you use this plugin.

 Build
 -----